 New Donation: RoadRailer Unit and Documentation

 We are excited to announce that we have acquired a complete Triple Crown RoadRailer unit thanks to a generous donation by Norfolk Southern and its subsidiary Triple Crown Services!
-Couplermate TCSR 960048, Bogie TCSR 5381 and Trailer TCSZ 468820 have made their way to Clinton over the past few weeks to become exciting new additions to our unique collection.
+CouplerMate TCSR 960048, Bogie TCSR 5381 and Trailer TCSZ 468820 have made their way to Clinton over the past few weeks to become exciting new additions to our unique collection.
 RoadRailer technology was first pioneered in Michigan in the 1950s by the Chesapeake & Ohio Railway.
 The first trains operated from Grand Rapids to Traverse City, with service later extended to Detroit and various other cities as the service blossomed.
 The…

 Project Update: The Wide Visions Get Some Paint